exasol/bucketfs-java/doc/developer_guide/developer_guide.md

 ## Change Management

 Changes are planned via GitHub issues.
-Except for very small changes, we require and issue ticket before accepting pull requests.
+Except for very small changes, we require an issue ticket before accepting pull requests.

 Changes must be put on a new branch that follows this naming convention: